 Since your FSA dollars don’t roll over, you’ll want to spend them before you lose them.
 Thankfully, there are a number of eligible medical, dental and vision expenses for you to consider.

-Your FSA can cover a range of expenses, from doctor’s visits to surgeries.
-You can use it to pay for small expenses like bandages and sunscreen to larger expenses like new eyeglasses and home testing kits.
-Your spouse and child’s expenses are covered, too!
+Your FSA can cover a range of expenses, from routine doctor’s visits to seasonal needs like allergy products or sunscreen.9 You can use it to pay for small expenses like bandages or larger expenses like new eyeglasses and home testing kits.
+Your spouse’s and child’s expenses are covered, too!
+If you’re interested in enrolling in a FSA, check with your employer for details on eligible expenses and claim procedures.

 Here are just a few diabetes care items that can help you use your FSA dollars before they expire: